dtcenter/dtc-vx-workflow/doc/UsersGuide/SetupRunningTesting/Setup.rst

 After running ``devbuild.sh``, the executables listed in :numref:`Table %s <ExecDescription>` should appear in the ``ufs-srweather-app/exec`` directory.
 If the application built properly, users may configure and run an experiment.
 Users have a few options:

 #.
-Proceed to :numref:`Section %s: Quick Start Guide <NCQuickstart>` for a quick overview of the workflow steps.
+Proceed to :numref:`Section %s: Quick Start Guide <Quickstart>` for a quick overview of the workflow steps.
 #.
 Try the :ref:`SRW App Tutorials <Tutorial>` (good for new users!).
 #.
 For detailed information on running the SRW App, including optional tasks like plotting and verification, users can refer to :numref:`Section %s: Running the SRW App <RunSRW>`.